-The following issues and opportunities are updated from the Wellton 2013 General Plan and include information gleaned from the existing conditions analysis and during the public engagement activities of the Welton 2023 General Plan.
+The following issues and opportunities are updated from the Wellton 2013 General Plan and include information gleaned from the existing conditions analysis and during the public engagement activities of the Wellton 2023 General Plan.

 - The projected population of Wellton MPA is anticipated to increase from 2,911 (2020 Decennial census) to 4,241 in 2040.
 Based on a 2021 household size of 2.09 persons per housing unit, approximately 893 new housing units would be required to accommodate anticipated growth through 2040.
 At densities as low as one unit per acre, less than one and a half square miles of residential development would be needed to accommodate future growth through 2040.
-As the Town approves new development to accommodate this growth, it should discourage leapfrogtype projects that extend new infrastructure through vacant areas with a long development horizon. - Wellton has experienced the slowest growth of housing units in Yuma County.
-Yuma County's housing stock, in comparison to Wellton, has grown by 8% (6,800 units) since 2010.
+As the Town of Wellton approves new development to accommodate this growth, it should discourage leapfrog-type projects that extend new infrastructure through vacant areas with a long development horizon. - Wellton has experienced the slowest growth of housing units in Yuma County.
+Yuma County's housing stock, in comparison to Wellton, has grown by eight percent (8%) (6,800 units) since 2010.
 While Wellton's housing stock has grown little, Wellton currently has the highest homeownership rate in Yuma County at 76%.
 Since 2010, however, homeownership has declined in Wellton and Yuma County.
-As the population recovers and increases, there will be a need to provide commensurate housing, both with diversity in type and affordability. - New development provides an opportunity to diversify the Town's population.
-A majority of housing types in Wellton are Single Unit and Mobile Homes.
-Single unit homes account for 47% of unit types, and mobile homes account for 39%.
-6% of units are boat, RV, van, which accounts for non-permanent season visitors.
-Multi-unit homes account for an additional 6% of housing types.
-As new development occurs, a range of housing types should be provided so that current Town infrastructure, such as schools, parks, and community services, continue to stay relevant. - Much of the area planned for residential development that is anticipated to develop in the near future is currently zoned for agricultural uses.
-This provides the town with an excellent opportunity to ensure that new development provides amenities, including trails, common areas, and parks, that will enhance the development and the Town. - Planned residential development located south of I-8 and west of Avenue 28E is separated from Town amenities and services by I-8.
-Future and current development on the south side of I-8 should be connected to the Town via infrastructure, roads, paths, and trails.
-As new development occurs on the south side of I-8, the Town will need to continue to ensure that this area is served by parks, emergency response, and other Town services. - Downtown Wellton is located approximately 2/3 mile north of I-8 along Old Highway 80/Los Angeles Avenue and Avenue 29E.
+As the population recovers and increases, there will be a need to provide commensurate housing, both with diversity in type and affordability. - New development provides an opportunity to diversify the Town of Wellton's population.
+A majority of housing types in Wellton are single unit and premanufactured Homes.
+Single unit homes account for approximately 47% of unit types, and premanufactured homes account for approximately 39%.
+Approximately six percent (6%) of units are boat, RV, van, which accounts for non-permanent season visitors.
+In addition, multi-unit homes account for an approximately six percent (6%) of housing types.
+As new development occurs, a range of housing types should be provided so that current Town of Wellton infrastructure, such as schools, parks, and community services, continue to stay relevant. - Much of the area planned for residential development that is anticipated to develop in the near future is currently zoned for agricultural uses.
+This provides the Town of Wellton with an excellent opportunity to ensure that new development provides amenities, including trails, common areas, and parks, which will enhance the development and Wellton. - Planned residential development located south of I-8 and west of Avenue 28E is separated from the Town of Wellton's amenities and services by I-8.
+Future and current development on the south side of I-8 should be connected to the Town of Wellton via infrastructure, roads, paths, and trails.
+As new development occurs on the south side of I-8, Wellton will need to continue to ensure that this area is served by parks, emergency response, and other Town of Wellton services. - Downtown Wellton is located approximately 2/3 mile north of I-8 along Old Highway 80/Los Angeles Avenue and Avenue 29E.
 The area between downtown Wellton and I-8 is currently used for agriculture.
-As the Town grows, a rural main street feel should be promoted along Old Highway 80/Los Angeles Avenue, and a gateway "feel" should be considered along Avenue 29E/William Street that connects the existing Coyote Wash development and other planned developments south of I-8 to downtown Wellton and other planned developments north of I-8.
-The Town has expressed interest in creating a mixed-use zoning district in the Downtown area where residential and commercial uses are allowed together on the same lot.
+As the Town of Wellton grows, a rural main street feel should be promoted along Old Highway 80/Los Angeles Avenue, and a gateway "feel" should be considered along Avenue 29E/William Street that connects the existing Coyote Wash development and other planned developments south of I-8 to downtown Wellton and other planned developments north of I-8.
+The Town of Wellton has expressed interest in creating a mixed-use zoning district in the Downtown area where residential and commercial uses are allowed together on the same lot.